-USAA, a bank that serves military members and their relatives, offers several automatic savings options through its Savings Booster.
+USAA, a bank that serves military members and their relatives, offers several automatic savings options.
 A notable feature is the text savings tool, which analyzes consumers’ checking accounts to see if they can afford to automatically transfer $1 to $9 into savings every few days.

 USAA sends a daily text with the amount available in your checking account, and if the amount falls below $100, no money is transferred into savings.

-To take advantage of the Savings Booster tools, both a USAA Bank checking and savings account are required.
-Neither account charges monthly fees, and Savings Booster comes at no cost.
+To take advantage of the savings tools, both a USAA Bank checking and savings account are required.
+Neither account charges monthly fees, and there’s no extra cost to use the savings tools.